AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 ## Data Transformations {#data-transformations}

 A few transformations have been applied to the data in [!DNL Tableau] from its original state in Snowflake.
 Most of these transformations are applied in the custom SQL queries which generate the tables in the [!DNL Tableau] model.
-To view the custom SQL used to generate a table, right click on the table name and select "Edit Custom SQL Query".
+To view the custom SQL used to generate a table, right-click on the table name and select "Edit Custom SQL Query".
 Some of the specific transformations are outlined below.

 ![](assets/marketo-measure-report-template-tableau-4.png)